b3b/mbd/README.markdown

 * [Tiny Core Linux](http://distro.ibiblio.org/tinycorelinux/)

 ## Boot process
-* Syslinux boots the NetbootCD image
+* Syslinux, or another bootloader, boots the NetbootCD image
-* user scramble through dialogs, and select an image to boot
+* User scramble through dialogs, and select an image to boot
 * kexec loads the kernel from the selected image, using _improved_ initrd with _improved_ cmdline
 * mbd takes control before the initrd /init, and performs distro specific preparations
 * initrd /init prepare root filesystem